 Staying Healthy During the Winter

 Frostbite and hypothermia are why you must dress warmly.
-It is extremely important that you dress warmly for the winter.
-When inside, dress in layers and when you go outside, besides having a warm coat, don’t forget the thick socks, hat, scarf, and gloves.
-This is another reason winter isn’t my favorite season.
-You have to put on all of these things, and it makes running out the door, a little more time-consuming, but remember it is so very important!
+You must dress warmly for the winter.
+When inside, dress in layers.
+When you go outside, dress in layers too, add a warm coat, don’t forget the thick socks, hat, scarf, and gloves.
+Another reason winter isn’t my favorite season.
+You have to put on all of these things, and it makes running out the door, a little more time-consuming, but it is so crucial to do!

 How to Stay Active in the Winter

 Check out YouTube for any videos on exercising.
-Here’s one below.
-But there are so many more.
 If you have internet access, you have no excuse to be inactive.

 Get a group of your friends and head up to the VFW, or American Legion, or church, and play some bingo!
 You are socializing and possibly winning some money too!!!